 How do I know if I am suitable for it?

-Orthokeratology works best for short sighted (myopic) people where their prescriptions lie in the range between -1.00 - -4.50 dioptres.
+Orthokeratology works best for short sighted (myopic) people where their prescriptions lie in the range between -1.00 to -6.00 dioptres.
 Small degrees of astigmatism are treatable too.
+Higher prescriptions may be treatable.
 In addition your optometrist will check the shape of your corneas to make sure their shape is suitable for the treatment.

 How much does it cost?

 Orthokeratology consultations initially require the patient to come in multiple times during the year.
 It is a complex procedure and for that reason, the initial consultations involve some cost to the patient.
 This includes an initial fee where the optometrist determines if the patient is suitable for the treatment or not.

 The contact lenses are also more advanced than normal disposable contact lenses and therefore more expensive, however they can also last for 1-2 years if handled with care.

 Please contact us to find out more or simply request an appointment by calling Eyecare Plus Springvale on (03) 9558 4499 or click here to request an appointment via our online form.

 - Myopia is a global health risk.
 There is no 'safe' level of myopia.
 By 2050 it is predicted that myopia will affect 50% of the world's population.